anubhavsrivastava/theanubhav.com/_posts/2019-04-7-coping-with-technical-debts.md

 #### Use Code Metrics to quantify Technical Debt

 Metrics offer a wonderful opportunity to make something subjective and abstract more objective and tangible.
 It also gives you a measurable goal to improve towards.
-Cyclomatic complexity, Code coverage, Continuous Integration, Cost of Delay, Bug count, etc. Make sure you set up things so that you can measure them and also analyse them on a timely basis.
+Cyclometric complexity, Code coverage, Continuous Integration, Cost of Delay, Bug count, etc. Make sure you set up things so that you can measure them and also analyse them on a timely basis.

 #### Pro-active raising the red flag